 So I went back to Rohan’s shirt range and came across the Equator shirt.
 I bought one when I found a discontinued colour in their sale.

 I used the Equator shirt as my only base-layer during a light-weight wild camping trip hiking around Norfolk in very hot and sunny weather.
 I spent a week wearing the shirt continuously, even sleeping in it.
 It wasn’t washed at all during the walk.
+Then on my 1100 mile walk from Dover to Cape Wrath.

 The Rohan Equator shirt is for hot and humid conditions and uses Silvadur in the fabric to control odour.
 This is essential on long distance wild camping trips.